2023 RIBA Local Initiative Funding guidance

 If you have not been successful, your team member will talk you through the reasons and how you can improve an application for next time.

-If you are successful, you will receive a grant letter that will confirm the offer being made and also the conditions that are related to the grant.
+If you are successful, you will receive an email that will confirm the offer being made and also the Terms and Conditions that are related to the grant.
 These include confirmation that the purpose of the grant is to fund the activities which you specified in your application.

-You will also be required to submit a risk analysis template (PDF) and discuss with your local RIBA team that the relevant public liability and other insurances are in place for the project.
+You will also be required to submit a risk analysis template (Microsoft Word) and discuss with your local RIBA team that the relevant public liability and other insurances are in place for the project.

 Please refer to our FAQ document (PDF) for further information.